Gender and food security: Food-price shocks

 Poor households are more at risk from food price spikes and increased food price volatility, because food expenditures account for a large proportion of their income, up to 67% for the extreme poor in Bangladesh.
 High dependency ratios and discrimination, among others regarding employment, access to land, and social transfers make female-headed households especially vulnerable to rising food prices.
 In Bangladesh 38% of female-headed compared to 23% of male-headed households were found to be food-insecure in 2009 and in Ethiopia female-headed households were more vulnerable to the 2007–08 world food price crisis.
 In Bangladesh female workers in the textile industry were hit hard by the food price crisis of 2008, because their wages did not adjust to rising food prices.
 IFPRI found that only few countries introduce safety nets in response to food crisis, and these are seldom targeted towards women.
 Within households women often act as shock-absorbers increasing their work load and decreasing their consumption.
 Pregnant women are particularly vulnerable, with negative repercussions on their and their children's future prospects, and girls are often the first ones to be taken out of school.
+In 2024 food insecurity still more prevalent among adult women than men in every region of the world.
+The gender gap widened considerably at the global level in the wake of the pandemic, most notably in 2021; it then grew smaller for two consecutive years followed by a widening of the gap at the global level between 2023 and 2024.